How you've helped in emergencies

 In the last few years, you've helped us provide food, shelter and urgent medical care to children across the world - thank you.

-A staggering 9.7 million people faced critical food shortages, with more than 400,000 children at risk of developing severe malnutrition.
-With livestock perishing, harvests failing, and children going hungry, we had to act fast to provide the emergency food, water and medical care that were needed to keep children alive.
+More than 400,000 children at risk of developing severe malnutrition.
+With livestock perishing, harvests failing, and children going hungry, we had to act fast to provide the support needed to keep children alive.

 With the help of supporters like you, Save the Children reached almost 3 million people, including 1.8 million children with food, water, healthcare and crucial income support.

 In April 2015, Nepal was devastated by the biggest earthquake to hit the country in 80 years.

 When the earthquake hit, and as the aftershocks persisted, we were able to help - thanks to your support.

 We distributed hygiene kits and shelter materials to over 172,200 families, sent emergency mobile health units to 24 villages, set up clinics and temporary learning centres in remote villages, and brought medical assistance to over 2,000 people - all thanks to your support.

 EbolaA "sprayer" in Liberia crosses from a suspected Ebola case area into confirmed case area, inside a high-risk zone.

 In 2014, the Ebola epidemic spread through West Africa at terrifying speed.

 At its height, five people were being infected every hour in Sierra Leone alone, and the number of cases was doubling every three weeks.
 Already fragile health systems were quickly pushed to breaking point.